Saihex/creation_wiki_pages/The4Tris/category/logic/Brain_Crystal.md

 The Brain Crystal is located inside the head within a vessel where millions of nano cables connects to the crystal used to send and receive signals.
 There is also 2 large cables connected to the crystal used for power connection.

-The screen of a BCR is a special designed Hexatom monitor where it can detect light and even let things through it at specific area of the monitor at will.
-When a [BCR decides to eat or drink](#eating), the computer will automatically make the monitor mouth hole area passthrough and the food or drink will get into the atomizer and fed to the crystal.
+The screen of a BCR is a special designed Hexatom monitor where it can detect light and also emit light without detecting its own emission.
+Under the eyes section is a special area of the face that is deformable and act as the mouth hole.
+The mouth hole is surrounded is highlighted with the BCR's emission color.
+The mouth cavity is a [Food Atomizer](#eating).
+The tongue color emission level is 90 times less than the rest of the body emissive parts.

 "Ear" accessory on top of the head varies BCR to BCR whether just for looks or actually have a purpose

-The head also contains basic computer to control the monitor, hearing, vocal, food atomizer, power supply, and basic BCR Nerve Fibers.
+The head also contains basic computer to control the monitor, hearing, vocal, Food Atomizer, power supply, and basic BCR Nerve Fibers.
 There is also another small computer that BCR can use to access the internet or load a foreign drives as their main computer system is absolutely locked out for security reasons.

 **Short information**
 - BCR heads are all same sized.